aazamk/CurrentWeather/README.md

 **Highlights**
 - Use [OpenWeatherMap] API
 - Use Material Design 2
-- Add City in a
+- Can add city in favourite list
 - Use Room Database